smcclab/smc-course/_lectures/01-digital-sound-and-synthesis.md

 ![]({{site.baseurl}}/assets/digital-synthesis/pd-twonotes.png)

-Q: What would this look like on the spectrogram?
+Q: How do our brains know there are two sounds even though the waves get mixed together?

 ## Additive Synthesis